mihanovak1024/pg-startup-essay-highlights/README.md

 The highlights are only from his take on the topic of startups.
 There is a lot of useful information for people wanting to build something of their own.

+Some other resources are also mentioned on my 👉 [blogpost](https://mihanovak1024.com/startups/startup-resources/).

 #### Ordering
 The list is ordered chronologically and does not group similar topics together.
 Might do that in the future, who knows :)